appsmithorg/appsmith-docs/enabling-3p-services.md

 ## Enabling Services for Self Hosting

 Our self-hosted version allows you to configure your own keys to enable third party services such as Google OAuth.
-To enable a service, simply open the folder of your appsmith installation and edit the **docker.env** file.
+To enable a service, simply open the folder of your Appsmith installation and edit the **docker.env** file.

 You may need root access to modify the docker.env file.